 Never let a crisis go to waste, the museum took advantage of the sinkhole by turning it into a tourist attraction once geologists confirmed it was stable.
 There were even plans at one point to permanently keep the sinkhole because of the large crowds it drew, but ultimately the decision was made to fill it in.

-Comments Off on The “Racer’s Option” Corvette – Check out this great story about speed and style!
+Comments Off on The “Racer’s Option” Corvette – speed and style!

 The first Corvettes with RPO ZR1, called the ZR-1 (with dash), were produced from 1970-1972 (same as the LT-1’s).
 To get the ZR-1 option you first had to check the box for the LT-1 motor, as no other motor option could be used.
 Other options that came standard with the ZR-1 package included an expansion tank, power brakes, M22 “Rock Crusher” heavy duty four-speed transmission, J56 Heavy duty power brakes, transistorized ignition, special aluminum radiator and the F41 suspension that included special springs, shocks and front and rear stabilizer bars.

-Comments Off on Chevrolet Corvette owner takes vehicle past 700,000-mile mark
+Comments Off on Corvette owner takes it past 700,000-mile mark

 A Florida driver and business owner claims he has over 700,000 miles logged on his 16-year-old sports car, according to two YouTube videos.
 If true, he is only 300,000 miles away from joining the handful of vehicles that have logged one million on their odometers.